bxsang/bookworm-app/README.md

 ## Usage
 * Make a copy of the file `.env.example` and rename it to `.env`
+* Edit MIX_API_URL in .env corresponding to your environment
 * Run the app with docker-compose
 ```sh
 docker-compose up -d